datamapper/datamapper.github.com/contribute.markdown

 When contributing any code to DataMapper, please follow these guidelines.

-1. Spec first.
-Spec thoroughly.
-(DataMapper is written with [RSpec](http://rspec.info/))
-2. Parentheses around parameter lists for methods
-3. Two space indent - not tabs!
+1. Code should match the [style guide](http://github.com/dkubb/styleguide).
+2. Specs are required
-4. Documentation is required (use the [YARD documentation style](http://www.yardoc.org/more))
+3. Documentation is required (use the [YARD documentation style](http://www.yardoc.org/more))

 *[YARD]: Yet Another Ruby Documentation (tool)